-Your pension will be reduced to take account of early payment.
-The amount of the reduction will be determined by the Trustee, having considered actuarial advice in respect of the period to age 60.
-If you retire on or after age 60 there will be no reduction applied.
+Your Scheme Pension and Retiring Allowance will both be reduced to take account of early payment.
+The amount of the reduction will be determined by the Trustee, having considered actuarial advice.
+For a Pre-2008 NHSPS Member the reduction takes into account the period between the date your pension becomes payable and the date you reach age 60.